TTPlanetPig/Comfyui_Object_Detect_QWen_VL/README.md

 Downloads a chosen Qwen 2.5-VL model into `models/Qwen` and returns the loaded model and processor.
 You can choose which device to load the model onto (e.g. `cuda:1` if you have multiple GPUs) and the precision for the checkpoint (INT4, INT8, BF16, FP16 or FP32).
 FlashAttention is used for FP16/BF16 but FP32 falls back to PyTorch SDPA since FlashAttention does not support it.

 ### `QwenVLDetection`
 Runs a detection prompt on an input image using the loaded model.
-The node outputs a JSON list of bounding boxes with their confidence scores and a separate list of coordinates.
-You can specify which boxes to return using the **bbox_selection** parameter:
+The node outputs a JSON list of bounding boxes of the form `{"bbox_2d": [x1, y1, x2, y2], "label": "object"}` and a separate list of coordinates.
+Boxes are sorted by confidence and you can specify which ones to return using the **bbox_selection** parameter:

 - `all` – return all boxes (default)
 - Comma-separated indices such as `0`, `1,2` or `0,2` – return only the selected boxes, sorted by detection confidence
 - `merge_boxes` – when enabled, merge the selected boxes into a single bounding box
-- `score_threshold` – drop boxes with a confidence score below this value (when the model provides scores).
-If no boxes meet the threshold the node returns an empty list.
+- `score_threshold` – drop boxes with a confidence score below this value when available

-If the model output does not include a `score` field, each box is assumed to have confidence `1.0`, so filtering does not remove them.

 The bounding boxes are converted to absolute pixel coordinates so they can be passed to SAM2 nodes.